Credit cards are omnipresent in modern day society.

 All those points and miles have allowed me to travel the world on the cheap.
 And they can do that for you too, which is why signing up for a travel credit card is so important.
 It’s your gateway to free travel.

 So how do you pick the best travel-related credit card?

 Table of Contents

 Step 1: Know There is No Perfect Card

 There is no perfect travel card.
 Every card offers different benefits that fit different people.
-I use an AMEX card for booking flights (3x per dollar spent), Chase Sapphire Reserved for my everyday spending, a different Chase card for my phone bills (5x points), and a Starwood card for my business expenses!
+I use an AMEX card for booking flights (3x per dollar spent), Chase Sapphire Reserve for my everyday spending, a different Chase card for my phone bills (5x points), and a Chase Ink for my business expenses!
 I have friends who only want cash back and others who only want United miles.
 There is only the perfect card for YOU!